 Clients, in short, are moving their priorities away from website maintenance and more towards Facebook advertising.
 “But what they don’t realise is that the whole thing needs to work together,” she points out.
 “It’s not enough to just have great Facebook advertising, for example, if the call to action on your website doesn’t instil confidence in someone to buy your product.
 So the whole thing feels like a house of cards at the moment.
 If it’s not all lined up properly, the whole lot falls down.”

-Keeping everything working together properly is an increasingly onerous job.
+Keeping everything working together properly is an increasingly onerous job (to help, try shared cloud storage everyone on the team can access).
 But it’s one that’s mainly being dumped on web designers.
 “The job has been growing into a beast,” she says.
 “Most of the people in this industry love what they do.
 But we’ve been bolting on all these extra facets to our jobs, and we’ve not really been putting our prices up in line with the new skill sets that we’ve had to learn.“

 “For example, when responsive web design arrived, everyone was really excited about it, but it was really hard work.
 I remember having to sit down and relearn everything: it was like when we went from tables to CSS layouts.
 Yet no one’s rates really went up in line with that.“